 Some treat it as a daily supplement that enriches their diet with vegetables they would not normally eat anyway.
-By supplementing, it helps them receive a regular boost of the antioxidants and nutrients they would not receive otherwise.
+Supplementing helps them receive a regular boost of the antioxidants and nutrients they would not receive otherwise.

-You could replace a meal with juice, but make sure that you include a balanced diet throughout the day.
+You could replace a meal with juice, but make sure that you include a balanced diet with plenty of fiber throughout the day.

 What are the Benefits?

 Juicing adds diversity to your diet while ensuring you get the essential nutrients you need to stay healthy.
 Some of the benefits of juicing include the following:

 Weight Loss – Combined with regular exercise, juicing can aid in significant weight loss.
 However, it should be mainly comprised of dark leafy greens, various vegetables and low sugar fruits.